-Figure 6.8:).
-While this will be once and one way during construction, such transportation can damage existing roads.
+Communities near wind farms can be affected by the transfer of oversized and abnormal loads carrying large and heavy wind turbine parts (blades, turbine tower sections, nacelles and transformers).
+While this will be once and one-way during construction, such transportation can damage existing roads, viaducts, bridges and road infrastructure (i.e. ditches, drains, culverts, traffic lights and lamp posts).
 Permits from transportation authorities and often police or other escorts can be needed.
 In some instances, road upgrades may also be needed.